Malibu Beach House Proper

 If the sound of Santa Monica Proper intrigues you, but you’re looking for something a bit more private, turn your eyes toward the coast and head north to Malibu’s exclusive Carbon Beach, where the Malibu Beach House Proper awaits.
 This beachfront abode boasts five bedrooms, four and a half bathrooms, floor-to-ceiling glass and a private beach—but after seeing the master bathroom, you may just want to bathe all day.
 Housekeeping and culinary staff available as a premium service.

 The Rooftop by JG

 EATS AND TREATS

+When thinking of fun things to do in Los Angeles, we all know food comes to mind.
 It may not be easy to pin down a cuisine specialty in a city as diverse as Los Angeles, but it certainly excels in dining experiences accompanied by a view.
 Featuring panoramic vistas of Beverly Hills, Century City and Hollywood, The Rooftop by JG at the Waldorf Astoria Beverly Hills has an unmissable perspective of the city that wows right from the entrance.
 It’s a must see view, in line with ICONIC LIFE’s list of 10 best restaurants with a view.

 For seaside versus city views, natural wood finishes and Italian-inspired bites that make you feel like you’ve stepped into the Mediterranean, head to Élephante in Santa Monica.
 The perfect sunset viewing locale, grab a coastal cocktail or a glass from their extensive wine-list while watching the sun meet the ocean beyond the quintessential palm trees.
 Don’t miss the whipped eggplant appetizer which should really be called, “The freshly baked bread of your dreams that you may choose to dip in the whipped eggplant provided.”
 Be sure to reserve your spot as the oceanfront tables are highly sought after.